eprescription-ch/erxproxy/README.md

 **E-Prescription versus HIN Sign**

-The integration of the E-Prescription Switzerland service is very similar to the integration of the HIN Sign service.
+The integration of the E-Prescription Switzerland service may seem similar to the integration of the HIN Sign service.
 However, there are important differences to be aware of:
 The HIN Sign document signature can be used to sign documents, which don't require a handwritten signature by law.
 Examples: